joshschmelzle/monitornetsh/README.md

 # netsh.exe signal quality to dbm converter

-Convert netsh.exe's signal quality to a dbm value using Python
+convert netsh.exe's signal quality to a dbm value using python

 # requirements

 a win32 machine with Python 3 installed

-# how the conversion is calculated
+# conversion formula

-Conversion is based on how wlanSignalQuality is calculated from [Wlanapi.h](https://docs.microsoft.com/en-us/windows/desktop/api/wlanapi/ns-wlanapi-_wlan_association_attributes)
+conversion is based on how wlanSignalQuality is calculated from [Wlanapi.h](https://docs.microsoft.com/en-us/windows/desktop/api/wlanapi/ns-wlanapi-_wlan_association_attributes)

 # sample output